 This is blue with a single dark factor.
 Cobalt is a much darker shade of blue than sky blue.
 These birds still have bright purple cheeks and dark blue tails.

-The gray variation of Budgie has lost all of its blue tint and is now gray on most of its body.
-However, their faces still have cheek patches, though they’re now blue, grey, or a blueish-grey, and the tail feathers have become black.
+The gray variation of Budgie has lost all of its blue tint and is instead gray on most of its body.
+However, their faces still have cheek patches, though they’re now blue, gray, or a blueish-gray, and the tail feathers have become black.
 Grays come in light, medium, and dark shades, similar to blues.

 Yellow-Based Budgie Variations